I can't publish my most intense and wild sex tips online, so I send them in my private and discreet email newsletter. You can find out more here.

 You can also focus on activities other than intercourse.
 Making out, dry humping and oral sex aren’t lesser substitutes for penetration.
 They’re all enjoyable in their own right, and they fall into the category of activities known as outercourse.

 Related: All About Outercourse

 If you’ve been with your partner for some time, you’re probably pretty good at talking about sex.
-However, it’s essential to a happy sex life even if it’s difficult.
-In fact, often sex is such a tricky topic to discuss right because it’s so important!
+It’s an essential skill to get right because it’s so important!

 Sex After Menopause Can Still Be Risky